VigneshRavisekar/project/tiny_soc/processor/processor.md

 ## Proposed Design Changes

-Working on finding even more interesting design flaws(hoping that add more as verif engineer in the design flaw bucket) then improvising the design changes
+Working on finding even more interesting design flaws (hoping to add more as a Verif Engineer in the design flaw bucket) and then improvising the design changes.

 **WORK IN PROGRESS**